junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/getting-started/acquiring-tokens.md

 ### Device code flow

-For applications running on devices that don't have a web browser, it's possible to acquire a token through the [device code flow](/entra/identity-platform/v2-oauth2-device-code).
+[Device code flow](/entra/identity-platform/v2-oauth2-device-code) is used to acquire tokens in applications that run on devices that don't have access to a web browser.
+These are applications are known as headless applications.
 This flow provides the user with a URL and a code.
 The user goes to a web browser on another device, enters the code and signs in.
 On successful authentication, Microsoft Entra returns a token to the browser-less device.

 First, you call the [`initiate_device_flow`](/python/api/msal/msal.application.publicclientapplication#msal-application-publicclientapplication-initiate-device-flow) method.